Martian Land: Plot

 In the distant future, the human race has made Earth all but uninhabitable due to overpopulation, pollution, the eruption of the Yellowstone volcano, and misuse of the planet's resources.
 Now mankind lives on Mars, in cities that resemble those once found on Earth, and are protected from the alien environment by dome-like force-fields.
 When a sandstorm of record intensity breaks through the dome and destroys Mars New York, those in Mars Los Angeles must figure out how to stop the storm before it wipes them out next.
-The sandstorm's power was heightened due to the terra-forming efforts on Mars reactivating long dormant volcanoes.
+The sandstorm's power was heightened due to the terraforming efforts on Mars reactivating long dormant volcanoes.

 Dr. Foster is sent from Earth to Mars Los Angeles, "MLA," to find a solution to stopping the storm from hitting the city, but is partnered with Neil, a pilot who is dating Foster's ex-wife Miranda.
 Dr. Foster is more interested in cleaning up Earth, and comes up with a last ditch plan to use EMF pulses to weaken the storm.
 Miranda, the lead researcher based on Mars, is distracted as their teenage daughter Ellie, is trapped in the tunnels beneath the ruins of Mars New York, "MNY," with her girlfriend/life partner, Ida.
 The two of them are trying to find a safe passage to MLA, as the series of tunnels that once connected the cities have been blocked or destroyed.
-Reiger is the military commander who feels that the scientist's response in inadequate to prevent loss of life.
+Reiger is the military commander who feels that the scientist's response is inadequate to prevent loss of life.